NYRO course members relaxing on the climbing wall at Howells' School!

 Play with other talented young recorder players in either NYTRO, our training orchestra, or NYRO, the main orchestra, and additionally the full orchestra combining all players.
 The most advanced players will be invited to play in BlockWork, the one-to-a-part ensemble.
 All players take part in daily technique sessions and chamber music.
 Entry is by audition.

 A qualified Matron and other house staff will be in attendance to look after the well-being of the players.
-All staff have been cleared by the Criminal Records Bureau.
+All staff are subject to DBS checks in line with our Safeguarding policy.

 Age: 10 to 25 on the 1st of September.